 Accommodations: Supplemental services provided to enable students with disabilities to participate in activities compatible with their condition and interests.
 Add/Drop: The designated time in which a student can make changes to their semester schedule.

-Admissions Specialist: Staff members working with students regarding admissions, change of academic programs, and other issues that may assist in the transition to college life.
+Admissions Specialist: Staff members working with students regarding admissions, first semester advising and registration, change of academic programs, and other issues that may assist in the transition to college life.

-Advising: An interactive process in which a student with the help of an advisor, sets and attains academic goals, acquires relevant information and services, and makes responsible decisions consistent with interests, goals, and abilities
+Advising: An interactive process in which a student with the help of an advisor, sets and attains academic goals, acquires relevant information and services, and makes responsible decisions consistent with interests, goals, and abilities.